 This is a short tutorial for how to install Void Linux on a Raspberry Pi 3 Model B.

 - 16GB microSD card

 Regarding the third and fourth items, we do want to get the Pi ready for SSH access as soon as possible but at the very beginning it’s great to have direct access to the machine.

 If you have a different model of Raspberry Pi, these instructions might still work but bear in mind that your mileage may vary.

 Step 1.
 Download a live image

 Void Linux makes live images available for Raspberry Pi devices.
-I downloaded the glibc version because I’m afraid of trying new things but if you live life on the edge try the musl image and let me know if the rest of this guide worked for you!
+I downloaded the glibc version of the rpi-armv7l live image because I’m afraid of trying new things but if you live life on the edge try the musl version and let me know if the rest of this guide worked for you!